 On the day we drove up we arrived in mid-afternoon, so we had time for a quick recce visit up into the “monastery zone” to get the lay of the land.

 The hotel we stayed at in Kalabaka was possibly the worst of the trip.
 It wasn’t bad as such, but it felt a bit half-finished, especially in the bathroom.
 Still, we were only there for a couple of nights, so how bad could it be?
 We’d pre-booked all our hotels individually on the internet before setting off, and we ended up with a bit of a mixed bag.

 On the following day, we did the full monastery trip, including driving up as close as we could manage to the four or five that are close to roads and making a few extra stop-offs at good viewpoints for taking panoramic photos.
 I remember we were actually trying to reproduce a shot we’d seen of the Rousanou Monastery that we’d seen in a coffee table photo book we owned, and which was the main inspiration for us going there in the first place.
 We sort-of got it.

-The shot in question is the individual one on this page (not the ones in the grid), and the key is to understand that the monastery is on a completely different pillar of rock from the enormous thing behind.
+The shot in question is the one on this page, and the key is to understand that the monastery is on a completely different pillar of rock from the enormous thing behind.
 It is actually a good 500m in front of the taller rock pillar, with a deep valley and a road between the two.
 So yes, that is a vertical cliff that the monastery sits on.
-There is access to that one up a near vertical set of ladders and steps you can just see in the photo.
+There is access to that one up a near-vertical set of ladders and steps you can just see in the photo.
 Other photos in the grid below were taken in and around the base.